 What haircut is best for receding hairline?

-If you’re trying to conceal a receding hairline, Lucero recommends finding a haircut that allows you to style your hair forward toward the front of your hairline to conceal sparse areas.
+If you’re trying to conceal a receding hairline, find a haircut that allows you to style your hair forward toward the front of your hairline to hide sparse areas.
+We recommend a haircut with faded sides and a short, blunt crop.
+Keeping the sides and back of your hair short helps make the top of your hair appear more full.

-The Best Haircuts That Hide A Receding Hairline
+The Best Haircuts For Receding Hairlines To Try

 The best way to hide a receding hairline is to get rid of it entirely.
 Most men spend years dreading the day they’ll begin to lose their hair, but it’s a style that looks incredibly handsome on the right man.
 Many men are apprehensive about shaving off all of their hair, fearing they don’t have the right head shape for the style.
 This is when it is super important to have a barber you know and trust.